 James and Beatrice holidayed in style.
 Having honeymooned in Monte Carlo they went on to take an annual holiday there.
 The girls did not go with them as children.
 Beatrice and James sent them flowers.

-After James’ unexpected death Beatrice had to make rapid adjustments.
+After James’ unexpected death in 1931 Beatrice had to make rapid adjustments.
 James’ financial position had deteriorated prior to his death.
 Beatrice, perhaps for the first time since she was a teacher, had to consider how to make a living.

 She reorganised her domestic arrangements.
 The number of staff was reduced.
 The girls were allocated domestic chores.
 A family friend, Henry Spurrier of Leyland Motors, later approached Beatrice and asked if clients of Leyland Motors could stay at Farington Lodge while visiting the company.
 Beatrice agreed and became the hostess to clients of Mr Spurrier.

 This lasted until 1935 when Beatrice agreed to sell Farington Lodge to Leyland Motors.
 She decided to move south in order to be near her sister and her London friends.

 Leyland Motors retained the Lodge for their guests.
 The duties of hostess passing first to Mrs Beer, wife of the local vicar and subsequently to Emily Pomeroy, who had started with the Todds at the Lodge as a 14 year old kitchen maid.

 Beatrice served as Vice Chairman of the Park School Governors from 1933 to 1935.
 In 1932 she established The James Todd Library in honour of her late husband and donated a number of her own books on Social Issues and the lives of Social Pioneers.

 Despite reorganising her domestic life Beatrice maintained her social and political activism throughout her final few years in Preston.